blackpuppy/docs/en/development/routing.rst

     :param mixed $url: Cake-relative URL, like "/products/edit/92" or "/presidents/elect/4" or a :term:`routing array`
-    :param mixed $full: If (bool) true, the full base URL will be prepended to the result.
+    :param mixed $full: If (boolean) true, the full base URL will be prepended to the result.
 If an array accepts the following keys

-           * escape - used when making urls embedded in html escapes query string '&'
+           * escape - used when making URLs embedded in HTML escapes query string '&'
            * full - if true the full base URL will be prepended.

     Generate a URL for the specified action.
-Returns an URL pointing to a combination of controller and action. $url can be:
+Returns a URL pointing to a combination of controller and action. $url can be:

     * Empty - the method will find the address to the actual controller/action.
     * '/' - the method will find the base URL of application.
-    * A combination of controller/action - the method will find the url for it.
+    * A combination of controller/action - the method will find the URL for it.

     There are a few 'special' parameters that can change the final URL string that is generated:

     * ``base`` - Set to false to remove the base path from the generated URL.
       If your application is not in the root directory, this can be used to generate URLs that are 'cake relative'.
-Cake relative URLs are required when using requestAction.
+CakePHP relative URLs are required when using requestAction.
     * ``?`` - Takes an array of query string parameters
     * ``#`` - Allows you to set URL hash fragments.
-    * ``full_base`` - If true the :php:const:`FULL_BASE_URL` constant will
+    * ``full_base`` - If true the value of :php:meth:`Router::fullBaseUrl()` will
       be prepended to generated URLs.

 .. php:staticmethod:: mapResources($controller, $options = array())

     Creates REST resource routes for the given controller(s).
 See the :doc:`/development/rest` section for more information.

 .. php:staticmethod:: parseExtensions($types)

     Used in routes.php to declare which :ref:`file-extensions` your application supports.
 By providing no arguments, all file extensions will be supported.

 .. php:staticmethod:: setExtensions($extensions, $merge = true)